-We're here for children and teens in Liverpool with a mum or dad in prison
+We're here for families in Liverpool with a mum or dad in prison

-When a child's mum or dad goes to prison, it can have a huge impact on their life.
+When a family member goes to prison, it can have a huge impact on the lives of the family and be a really difficult time for everyone involved, especially the children.
 Many children and teenagers feel confused, alone and ashamed, often hiding what they’re going through, unsure of what to tell people.

 How can PSS Prisoners Families Service help?

-The PSS Prisoners' Families Service is here to help in Liverpool.
 With the right kind of support, children can learn to cope with their emotions, understand what's happening and begin to shed that stigma.
+Grandparents and caregivers can gain the tools, knowledge and confidence to support their family during what might be a difficult time.

 One-to-one support for children with a parent in prison